On various Carleson-type geometric lemmas and uniform rectifiability in metric spaces: Part 2: Introduction

 \subsection{Geometric lemmas in an axiomatic setting: from $\nb$- to $\beta$-numbers}

 {Finding a (suitable version of) Theorem \ref{t:Char_iota_Eucl} for $k$-regular sets in general metric spaces remains an open problem for $k>1$.
-For $k=1$, we obtained such a characterization in \cite{CarlesonPart1}.
-Bate, Hyde, and Schul \cite{2023arXiv230612933B} characterized, for all $k\in \mathbb{N}$ and in arbitrary metric spaces, $k$-regular sets with big pieces of Lipschitz images of $\mathbb{R}^k$ as those $k$-regular sets that satisfy a Gromov-Hausdorff \emph{bilateral weak geometric lemma}, or some other equivalent conditions inspired by Euclidean quantitative rectifiability, but this characterization does not include a condition in terms of a (strong) geometric lemma.
+For $k=1$ and the coefficients defined in \eqref{eq:nb_intro_metric}, we obtained such a characterization in \cite{CarlesonPart1}. { We report here a simplified version of this statement. \begin{thm} Let $(\X,\sfd)$ be a complete, doubling and quasiconvex metric space and let $E\subset \X$ be a 1-regular set.
+Then $E$ is contained in a closed and connected 1-regular set if and only if $E$ satisfies $\mathrm{GLem}(\iota_{1,1},1)$. \end{thm} Concerning results valid in higher dimensions, } Bate, Hyde, and Schul \cite{2023arXiv230612933B} characterized, for all $k\in \mathbb{N}$ and in arbitrary metric spaces, $k$-regular sets with big pieces of Lipschitz images of $\mathbb{R}^k$ as those $k$-regular sets that satisfy a Gromov-Hausdorff \emph{bilateral weak geometric lemma}, or some other equivalent conditions inspired by Euclidean quantitative rectifiability, but this characterization does not include a condition in terms of a (strong) geometric lemma.
 We do not claim to obtain here new characterizations of uniform rectifiability beyond the Euclidean setting, but motivated by this quest, we prove Theorem \ref{thm:axiomatic}, which allows to pass from a geometric lemma for $\beta$-type numbers to a corresponding statement for $\nb$-type numbers.
 In particular, this abstract theorem, which we state here in shortened form, is an important ingredient in the proof of Theorem \ref{t:Char_iota_Eucl}:}

 \begin{thm}[GLem for $\beta$-numbers implies GLem for $\nb$-numbers] Fix {$p\in [1,\infty)$}.
-Let $(\X,\sfd)$ be a metric space, $E\subset \X $ be Ahlfors regular and let $\Delta$ be a system of dyadic cubes for $E$ (see Definition \ref{dl:dyadic}).
+Let $(\X,\sfd)$ be a metric space, $E\subset \X $ be $s$-Ahlfors regular and let $\Delta$ be a system of dyadic cubes for $E$ (see Definition \ref{dl:dyadic}).
 Let also $(\mathcal V,\mathcal P,\angle)$ be a system of planes-projections-angle in the sense of Definition \ref{def:planes system} and assume that it satisfies the tilting estimate for $E$ stated in Theorem \ref{thm:axiomatic}.
-Then for all {$q\ge p$} it holds:
+Then for all {$q\ge p$} {(and for all $q\in [1,\infty)$ in the case $p<s$)} it holds:

 {where the constant in ${\rm GLem}(\nb_{p,\mathcal V},q)$ can be controlled in a quantitative way independent of $E$.} \end{thm}

 Formally speaking, a system of \textit{planes-projections-angle} $(\mathcal V,\mathcal P,\angle)$ is composed by a family $\mathcal V$ of subsets of $\X$ (`planes') together with a collection $\mathcal P$ of 1-Lipschitz `projections' from $\X$ to elements in $\mathcal V$ and an angle function $\angle(\cdot,\cdot)$ which allows to measure the `distance' between elements in $\mathcal V.$ Additionally a Pythagorean-type inequality which relates points with their projections onto planes is assumed.
 The \textit{tilting estimate} instead, roughly speaking, asks that whenever the set $E$ is well approximated in two nearby balls $B_1,B_2$ respectively by two planes $V_1,V_2\in \mathcal V$, then $\angle(V_1,V_2)$ is small in a quantitative sense.